wpb-astro/MCSED/docs/source/Input Files.rst

 wish to supplement this catalog with additional photometry, the input file must include additional columns.
-Photometric measurements should be given as flux densities with :math:`1\,\sigma` uncertainties associated with each measurement.
+Photometric measurements should be given as flux densities with :math:`1\,\sigma` uncertainties associated with each measurement (null value :math:`=-99`).
 The columns containing these data in the input file should be labeled ``f_filter_name`` and ``e_filter_name``, where ``filter_name`` is the name of a ``.res`` file in the ``FILTERS`` directory.
 (In other words, columns named ``f_hst_acsF606W`` and ``e_hst_acsF606W`` should refer to